DeSevilla/FractalGen/README.md

 Can generate [Julia sets](https://en.wikipedia.org/wiki/Julia_set) and variations on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

+To set this up, install [Python 3.10](https://www.python.org/downloads/release/python-31010/).
+Then navigate to this folder and run the command `python -m pip install -r requirements.txt` to install all required libraries.

+To test it out, you can run `python main.py default.yaml` or `python main.py default`.
+Check out the yaml files in /configs for more examples of how it can be configured.
+Or, more generally:

 usage: `python main.py [-h] [--random] [FILE]`

 positional arguments:
-  * FILE          optional name of a YAML config file within the /configs folder, e.g. default.yaml
+  * FILE          optional name of a YAML config file within the /configs folder, e.g. default.yaml.
+The '.yaml' can be omitted.

 options:
   * -h, --help    show a help message and exit